danReynolds/CS456-Notes/chapter4.md

 Main complexity comes from the creation and maintenance of the spanning tree.

 In the **center-based approach**, a center node is defined.
-Nodes then unicast tree-join messages addressed towards the center until it either arrives at a node that already belongs to the spanning tree or arrives at the center.
+Nodes then unicast tree-join messages addressed towards the center/rendezvous point until it either arrives at a node that already belongs to the spanning tree or arrives at the center.
+It goes on its shortest path towards the center.

 The path that the tree-join message has followed defines the branch of the spanning tree between the edge node that initiated the tree-join and the center.